Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Enable encryption on each host's local drive Restart each host to encrypt the drive.
 - [x] Enable encryption on a newly created volume and copy all data from the original volume Reconnect each host to the new volume.

-### While setting up an AWS managed VPN connection, a SysOps administrator creates a customer gateway resource in AWS The customer gateway device resides in a data center with a NAT gateway in front of it.
-What address should be used to create the customer gateway resource?
+### A SysOps administrator configures an application to run on Amazon EC2 instances behind an Application Load Balancer (ALB) in a simple scaling Auto Scaling group with the default settings.
+The Auto Scaling group is configured to use the `RequestCountPerTarget` metric for scaling.
+The SysOps administrator notices that the `RequestCountPerTarget` metric exceeded the specified limit twice in 180 seconds.
+How will the number of EC2 instances in this Auto Scaling group be affected in this scenario?

-- [ ] The private IP address of the customer gateway device.
+- [ ] The Auto Scaling group will launch an additional EC2 instance every time the `RequestCountPerTarget` metric exceeds the predefined limit.
-- [ ] The MAC address of the NAT device in front of the customer gateway device.
+- [x] The Auto Scaling group will launch one EC2 instance and will wait for the default cooldown period before launching another instance.
-- [ ] The public IP address of the customer gateway device.
+- [ ] The Auto Scaling group will send an alert to the ALB to rebalance the traffic and not add new EC2 instances until the load is normalized.
-- [x] The public IP address of the NAT device in front of the customer gateway device.
+- [ ] The Auto Scaling group will try to distribute the traffic among all EC2 instances before launching another instance.

 ### An errant process is known to use an entire processor and run at `100%`A SysOps administrator wants to automate restarting the instance once the problem occurs for more than 2 minutes.
 How can this be accomplished?